ABOUT PHARMACY COVERAGE

 State Employees - Completion of the Tobacco Cessation Program makes you eligible for 150 HIP points.

-See pg.
-9 of the Active Enrollment Guide.
+See Pharmacy page in the Active Enrollment Guide.